OpenACCEL/OpenACCEL/README.md

 3. Go to the OpenACCEL directory: `cd OpenACCEL`.
 4. Install all dependencies using the command `npm install`.
 5. To build and test OpenACCEL, type the following command: `npm test`.
-6. Start a local HTTP server: `npm start`.
+6. Start a local HTTP server: `npm run quickbuild-server && npm run start`.
 7. You can now use ACCEL by opening your web-browser and going to the address: [http://localhost:8080](http://localhost:8080).

 ## Scripts ##